elsewhencode/project-guidelines/README-ir.md

 - Define separate `development`, `test` and `production` environments if needed.

-  _Why:_
+  _چرا:_

   > Different data, tokens, APIs, ports etc... might be needed in different environments.
 You may want an isolated `development` mode that calls fake API which returns predictable data, making both automated and manual testing much easier.
-Or you may want to enable Google Analytics only on `production` and so on. [read more...](https://stackoverflow.com/questions/8332333/node-js-setting-up-environment-specific-configs-to-be-used-with-everyauth)
+Or you may want to enable Google Analytics only on `production` and so on. [توضیحات بیشتر ...](https://stackoverflow.com/questions/8332333/node-js-setting-up-environment-specific-configs-to-be-used-with-everyauth)

 - Load your deployment specific configurations from environment variables and never add them to the codebase as constants, [look at this sample](./config.sample.js).

-  _Why:_
+  _چرا:_

   > You have tokens, passwords and other valuable information in there.
 Your config should be correctly separated from the app internals as if the codebase could be made public at any moment.